kevintanyh/BikeSharingIsCaring/README.md

 - Ultimately, MLP Model 2.2 was concluded to be the most accurate in predicting `total_count`
 - Yes, it is possible to predict the bike rental at any hour with acceptable amount of accuracy to help bike-sharing companies improve bike availability and optimise pricing strategies.

-## What did we learn from this project?
+## What did we learn from this project???
 1. Feature Engineering
     - Welch’s ANOVA Test
     - Dummy Coding